KarmaComputing/qgis-web-client-2-and-server/README.md

 ## Why is my qgs map not showing after I copied it into `./qwc-docker/volumes/config-in/default/qgis_projects`?

+Scenario: I follow the steps to [Add a QGIS project](https://qwc.sourcepole.com/quick-start/#add-a-qgis-project) but when I go to http://localhost:8088/, I don't see the new project.

+Fix?

 1. Generate new Service configuration: http://localhost:8088/qwc_admin/
 2. Go to Resources -> and click 'Import maps' (http://localhost:8088/qwc_admin/resources), then you'll see `natural-earth-countries` in the list (if that's what you've imported)
 3. (also needed?)
 Still on `Resources` page, click `Edit` (next to the new map) then `Import layers` (takes long time)